borgar/xlsx-convert/README.md

 # XLSX-convert

-This is a Node.js utility to convert Excel XLSX files to JSON format.
-It supports only XLSX files and outputs JSF (JSON spreadsheet format), a variant of CSF ([see below](#output)).
+This is a utility to convert Excel XLSX files to JSON format.
+It supports only XLSX files and outputs JSF, [JSON spreadsheet format](https://github.com/jsfkit/types) ([see below](#output)).

+The library will run in a browser as well as in server environments (Node, Deno, Bun, etc.).

 This utility was developed as tooling for [GRID – The new face of spreadsheets](https://grid.is/), to which it owes a debt of gratitude.